portainer/portainer-docs/start/install/server/swarm/wsl.md

 # Install Portainer BE with Docker Swarm on WSL / Docker Desktop

 {% hint style="info" %}
 These installation instructions are for Portainer Business Edition (BE).
-For Portainer Community Edition (CE) refer to the [CE install documentation](../../../install-ce/server/swarm/wsl.md).
 {% endhint %}

 ## Introduction